-The supplements are a great resveratrol source but it does not mean that you need to limit yourself to only that.
-Ingesting resveratrol through your diet is a great way to compliment the supplements with.
+Supplements are a great resveratrol source but it does not mean that you need to limit yourself to only that.
+Ingesting resveratrol through your diet is a great way to complement those supplements.

 Foods where resveratrol can be found

-- Peanut butter – although it does not contain much of it, be sure that peanut butter does have a small amount of resveratrol.
+- Peanut butter – although it does not contain much of it, peanut butter does have a small amount of resveratrol.

 - Dark chocolate – natural, dark chocolate has a small amount of the substance as well.
 The higher the cacao percentage, the better it is.

 - Blueberries – natures own little antioxidants, and a significant one.
 Not only are these little blue berries a good source of antioxidants, they are also a good source of resveratrol.